 The Great Green Wall was announced in 2007 by the African Union (AU).
 Funded by the EU, the World Bank and the United Nations, the wall was first planned as a barrier of vegetation across the Sahel region of northern sub-Saharan Africa.
 The Sahel is highly vulnerable to land degradation, as overgrazing, deforestation and persistent droughts have made the once-lush belt of land vulnerable to desertification.
 The Sahel’s population is projected to increase from 83.7 million in 2019 to 196 million by 2050, exacerbating these stressors.

-As the inhospitable conditions of the Sahara expand due to reduced rainfall and receding vegetation, countries in the Sahel including Mauritania, Mali, Niger, Chad, Sudan, Eritrea and Mali have worked with neighboring nations and the AU to establish the GGW.
+As the inhospitable conditions of the Sahara expand due to reduced rainfall and receding vegetation, countries in the Sahel including Mauritania, Mali, Niger, Chad, Sudan, Eritrea and Mali have worked with neighbouring nations and the AU to establish the GGW.
 Initially planned as a literal wall of trees around 15km wide stretching 7 000km from Senegal to Djibouti, the project’s vision has evolved due to implementation challenges and concerns over the looming population boom in the region.

 The initiative now aspires to be a ‘mosaic of sustainable land use practices,’ implementing agroforestry to increase tree density while disseminating the most efficient local practices to farmers.
 The goal is to address the region’s lack of social and economic resiliency to climate change impacts, improving the efficiency of crop yields and creating jobs.
 Land degradation has caused the Sahel region to become chronically prone to food shortages, with as many as 37 million people suffering from food insecurity in 2016.